-This is the ultimate guide on how to plan, create and run a successful webinar.
+This is a complete guide on how to plan, create, and run a successful webinar.

 Let me be absolutely clear.

 This is a total game plan.
 It's not a simple blog post, listicle, or collection of tips.

 This guide includes all the essential information you need to plan and execute your webinar from start to finish.

 Take your time, and use this to create an optimized webinar that will actually help grow your business, one chapter at a time.